AIRob/mesos-in-action-code-samples/chapter09/README.md

+# Chapter 09
-This directory contains examples from chapter 09: Deploying Applications and Managing Scheduled Tasks with Aurora.
+This directory contains examples from Chapter 09: Deploying Applications and Managing Scheduled Tasks with Aurora.

 ### aurora-build.sh